|Topic index||Regional overview||Main tourist attractions||Selected hotels in Champagne|

 - Troyes (10): 13th century gothic cathedral with fine stained glass; historic city centre.

 All these Champagne hotels have been selected on account of their generally good user reviews:Click hotel name for more details, with online booking and best rates.
-For full lists of Champagne hotels, see page top right.
+For full lists of Champagne hotels, see below.

 Reims - Epernay - Troyes area :